obogz/ReaperScripts/README.md

 Long term:
 - create an jsfx extension that improves on this
-- the purpose of the script is to streamline and optimise midi input as much as possilbe
+- the purpose of the script is to streamline and optimise midi input as much as possilbe: use the cursor to position yourself, use the keyboard to indicate what notes you want to operate on and use the keys or controller buttons (and/or knobs) to operate on held note.
+Basicaly like... peeling an apple, you hold what you are operating on with one hand and operate the tool with the other.
+Or like operating a plotter wood cutter, you hod the material in your hand and use your feet to operate the tool. (disclaimer, I don't know how a plotter works exactly but if I made one, I'd use footswitches :)) )
 - main vision is to be able to use only a footcontroller (or two buttons on the keyboard) and a midi keyboard, no mouse
   + if at begining of a held note, hold it to move it in the grid back or forward (maybe here add separate actions)
   + move held note up or down an octave (cursor must be on the note or at it's edges)